-Also try new ways reduce your stress.
+Also try new ways ease your stress.
 It was useful to Hawkins when she was having treatment side effects.

 "Breathing exercises helped a lot with everything in general," she says.
 "It would calm me down when I couldn't stop throwing up or I would get upset or overwhelmed."

 Relaxation techniques can also make a difference.
 "A friend who had been through chemo told me to sit in a bath of lavender Epsom salt, get Netflix on an iPad, and just sit as long as I could," Hawkins says.
 "This was a lifesaver."